 - Model collaborative and inclusive communication that is people centered.

-- Co-develop sound financial management and administrative policies with the Managing Director.
+- Manage the development of sound financial management and administrative policies with the Managing Director.

-- Supervise administrative staff and volunteersto ensure, students, families, and community members have a welcoming and inclusive experience.
+- Oversee the supervision of administrative staff and volunteersto ensure students, families, and community members have a welcoming and inclusive experience.

-- Hire, train,mentor,evaluate, and create accountability measures for staffand volunteerswhile actively addressing their concerns in creating a safe, collaborative, and productive work environment.
+- Supervise the hiring, training,mentoring,evaluation, and creation of accountability measures for staffand volunteerswhile actively addressing their concerns in creating a safe, collaborative, and productive work environment.

-- Ensure that all activities adhere to contractual agreements, meet legal and ethical obligations, and are consistent with the organization’s mission and values.
+- Collaborate with the Managing Director to ensure that all activities adhere to contractual agreements, meet legal and ethical obligations, and are consistent with the organization’s mission and values.

 - Embrace other operational excellence duties as required.